ritgit24/Progbattle_final/README.md

 When a new user checks in the home page, he/she should click on the sign in button to participate in the tournament.
 Upon successful signin , an alert message “Successful signin “is displayed on the screen and the user is automatically navigated to the login page.

+*If the gmail of the user is verified(to be a valid gmail account), then a verification email is sent to them*

 Upon filling in the credentials correctly, the user is automatically navigated to the Create Teams Portal.
 (If an already existing user logs in, who has created a team previously, then he/she will be automatically navigated to the tournament page upon login.A person can create only one team using the same email and password)
 Here I have decided that each team will have a single person.
 The user creates his/her team by entering the team name and this team name is registered in the “teams” table of my database.